Abrx1921/Electric-vs.-Traditional-Vehicles-Case-Study/README.md

 - Removed 45 columns that are not necessary for our analysis.
 - Rename Columns for clarity
-- Removed any Preliminary 2023 years from Model Year column using find and replace since they may not represent final figures.
+- Removed any Preliminary 2023 years from the Model Year column using find and replace since they may not represent final figures.
 - Special characters represented by "-" have been replaced with null values in the dataset, accurately reflecting their absence or lack of data.
 - Remove Null Values for MPG since this will be necessary for our analysis and it will also filter out any other null values for C02, Production and Production Share.
 - Round CO2, MPG and Footprint columns to the nearest hundredth.